-- Prerequisite: (i) French III.3 is open to students who have successfully completed French II.1.
-Alternatively, students will be required to provide evidence that they have attained elsewhere a standard at least comparable to a pass in the prerequisite course. - (ii) Students may not enrol in French III.3 without enroling in French III.1.
+Prerequisites: (i) French III.3 is open to students who have successfully completed French II.1.
+Alternatively, students will be required to provide evidence that they have attained elsewhere a standard at least comparable to a pass in the prerequisite course.

+(ii) Students may not enrol in French III.3 without enroling in French III.1.

 LANG3004 : French / Chinese Translation - Practical Skills - III.4 3 credits Assessment: 100% coursework.
-Coursework includes (i) oral presentation, (ii) periodic 2nd semester only assignments and (iii) other coursework as prescribed.
+Coursework includes (i) oral presentation, (ii) periodic assignments and (iii) other coursework as prescribed.
+2nd semester only periodic assignments and (iii) other coursework as prescribed.